alexklapheke/alexklapheke.github.io/blog/irv.md

   [Montroll]{.dem} \> [Kiss]{.prg} \> [Wright]{.rep}   1,332
   [Montroll]{.dem} \> [Wright]{.rep} \> [Kiss]{.prg}   767

-  : Relative rankings of the three top candidates, from the 40% of ballots that ranked all three.
+  : Relative rankings of the three top candidates, from the ballots that ranked at least two.
 Montroll emerged as a compromise over the more polarizing Kiss and Wright. {\#tbl:rank}

 They find that roughly 15--20% of elections exhibit this behavior, with the number reaching 50% for elections in which two of the three